akofman/react-select-places/README.md

   </body>
 </html>
 ```
-or you can provide your api key as a props:
+or you can simply provide your api key as a props:

 ```javascript
 <SelectPlaces
   apiKey='YOUR_API_KEY'
 />
 ```
-Then you have the possibility to configure the [AutocompletionRequest](https://developers.google.com/maps/documentation/javascript/3.exp/reference?hl=fr#AutocompletionRequest) as it is specified in the Google Places API:
+Then you have the possibility to configure the [AutocompletionRequest](https://developers.google.com/maps/documentation/javascript/3.exp/reference?hl=fr#AutocompletionRequest) as it is specified in the Google Places API.

+Example:

 ```javascript
 const autocompletionRequest = {